daveyarwood/blog.djy.io/src/_drafts/bash-quirks-a-survival-guide.md

 It's a quirky little language with many subtleties that make it easy to make mistakes.
-It's not uncommon for programmers writing Bash scripts to discover bugs in their scripts related to getting some obscure syntax wrong, using quotes incorrectly, platform or shell compatibility issues, mishandling errors, etc.
+It's not uncommon for programmers writing Bash scripts to discover bugs in their scripts related to a variety of things, including getting some obscure syntax wrong, using quotes incorrectly, platform or shell compatibility issues, and mishandling errors.

 On the other hand, Bash is ubiquitous, and it's a great "glue language" for composing CLI commands together.
 The [Unix philosophy][unix-philosophy] is chock full of good ideas that keep Bash scripts simple, easy to understand, and easy to write (once you know your way around the quirks).
-Pipes are a brilliant idea; you can use a single `|` character to pass the output of one command into the next command as input, and loads of CLI utilities are written with the goal of being a useful participant in these pipelines.
+Pipes are a simple, but brilliant idea; you can use a single `|` character to pass in the output of one command as input to the next, and loads of CLI utilities are designed to participate in these pipelines.

-As great as these strengths of Bash are, the aforementioned quirks can be an obstacle, standing between you and a working script.
+As great as these strengths of Bash are, the aforementioned quirks can be an obstacle, standing between you and a safe, working script.
 This blog post is a deep dive into the weirdisms of Bash, and how you can either work with them or avoid them.

 ## Quirk 1: shebang lines

 When you look at most shell scripts, you'll see a special line at the top that tells your shell which program to use to run the script.

-You'll sometimes see the shebang line point to `/bin/bash` (don't do this!):
+You'll sometimes see the shebang line point to `/bin/bash` (**don't do this!**):

 {% highlight bash %}
 #!/bin/bash